evkx/evkx.github.io/content/models/cadillac/escalade/ESCALADE_IQ/_index.md

 ## Infotainment

-One type of sound system is available for the Cadillac ESCALADE IQ.
-With the Bose Premium Sound System, you get 14 speakers with a max system output of 625 watts.
+You can choose between two sound systems on the Cadillac ESCALADE IQ.
+With the AKG Studio audi System, you get 19 speakers with a max system output of 1000 watts.
+With the AKG Studio Reference System, you get 40 speakers with a max system output of 1000 watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.
-Furthermore, the Cadillac ESCALADE IQ supports Android Auto and Apple CarPlay.
-This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

 The model has 2 USB-C connections as standard.
 The model has 2 USB-A connections as standard.
 ## Lights